Munawwar/Pepper/README.md

 Benefit of mustache/handlebars is that it runs on several server-side languages, making SSR more possible if you don't want to or cannot use JS on server-side.

-Bundle size - udomdiff + pepper.js is 2.2 KB gzipped
+Bundle size - pepper.js is 2 KB gzipped

 ### Example